 Arthur Bryant was a native of Buckingham.
-According to a report from the Bradford Telegraph, the Maggot King of Thornton devised a cure for Tuberculosis (TB).
-But what is the conntection between TB and maggots?
+According to a report from the Bradford Telegraph, the 'Maggot King' devised a cure for tuberculosis.
+But what's the connection between tuberculosis and maggots?

-Young Arthur soon moved 'up North' to Yorkshire.
-How he got there was interesting as recalled much later by his son, George.
-Cars, regular bus services and hitch hiking hadn’t even been thought of so Arthur took on odd jobs as he 'tramped' his way up there.
-One of the dictionary definitions of tramped is 'To traverse on foot: tramp the fields'.
-There you have it Arthur was originally a 'tramp' – but a nice one.
+Young Arthur soon moved 'up north' to Yorkshire.
+How he got there was interesting, as recalled much later by his son, George.
+Cars, regular bus services and hitch hiking hadn’t even been thought of, so Arthur took on odd jobs as he 'tramped' his way up there.
+One of the dictionary definitions of 'tramped' is "To traverse on foot: tramp the fields".
+There you have it, Arthur was originally a tramp, but a nice one.

-This relationship didn’t work out with Arthur doing all the hard work and his associate reaping all the profits.
-So eventually Arthur packed it in and moved back to his native Buckinghamshire but not without leaving his business name behind him.
+This relationship didn’t work out, with Arthur doing all the hard work and his associate reaping all the profits.
+So eventually Arthur packed it in and moved back to his native Buckinghamshire, but not without leaving his business name behind him.
 Apparently, he was forced to sign a paper preventing him from starting a maggot business back home.

 Wily Arthur soon got over this little hiccup and started a maggot farm at Gawcott near Buckingham the following year in his brother’s name.
 The Gawcott residents weren’t very keen on 'smelly' Mr Bryant and his maggots.
 When the wind was in the right direction the overpowering ammonia smell from the maggot farm often blew into Buckingham.

 Arthur and Alf became great friends and this was demonstrated by Arthur’s presentation to the NFA of the 100 guinea 'Bryant Cup' at the May Annual Conference in 1946.
-Apparently, when he presented the Bryant Trophy at the Conference, he told the delegates that over the years they had paid him 'so much for sawdust that was supposed to contain maggots' that he was giving back a little of the profits he had made.
+Apparently, when he presented the cup at the conference, he told the delegates that over the years they had paid him "so much for sawdust that was supposed to contain maggots" that he was giving back a little of the profits he had made.

-To breed maggots, a vast supply of meat was required and George Bryant recalled how carcasses were picked up throughout the country and a winter meat store of 100 tons was built up ready for the early season rush in June.
-The fly house was so thick with flies George recollected that you couldn’t stick a dart in the wall without impaling at least half a dozen flies.
+To breed maggots, a vast supply of meat was required.
+George Bryant recalled how carcasses were picked up throughout the country and a winter meat store of 100 tons was built up ready for the early season rush in June.
+The fly house was so thick with flies, George recollected, that you couldn’t stick a dart in the wall without impaling at least half a dozen flies.

-Whatever stories lie behind this colourful character, Arthur is best remembered by anglers for his individual win in the 1936 All England on the Broads.
-His 35 lbs 1 oz was the top individual weight ever taken in the event from the first competition on the Thames in 1906 until it was finally beaten by Sheffield’s Jack Carr in 1955 with a massive 68 lbs of bream from the Huntspill.
+Whatever stories lie behind this colourful character, Arthur is best remembered by anglers for his individual win in the 1936 All England Championship on the Broads.
+His 35lbs 1oz was the top individual weight ever taken in the event, from the first competition on the Thames in 1906, until it was finally beaten by Sheffield’s Jack Carr in 1955 with a massive 68lbs of bream from the Huntspill.

-The story goes on that he insisted on dancing with the Lady Mayoress.
-With Arthur in his boots, a covering of bream slime and with his peculiar brand of maggot perfume this would have been a sight indeed to behold.
+The story goes on that Arthur insisted on dancing with the Lady Mayoress.
+With his boots, a covering of bream slime and his peculiar brand of maggot perfume, this would have been a sight indeed to behold.
 Did it really happen?
 Maurice Kausman insists it did but George Bryant thinks it did not.

-Bryant, who was then living at Jerusalem farm, Thornton, was himself ill with TB but after he began breeding maggots for the local anglers he noticed a distinct improvement in his health.
+Bryant, who was then living at Jerusalem Farm, Thornton, was himself ill with TB, but after he began breeding maggots for the local anglers he noticed a distinct improvement in his health.
 Bryant’s daughter and uncle received the cure as well as a little girl.
 A young man, who had been so ill he could not eat, was also pronounced cured.